 Most people agree, Medicare alone is not enough.

 You really have one of two options to supplement AND cover Prescription Drugs:

 (In both cases, you need to be enrolled in Original Medicare part A and B to get a supplement or Medicare Advantage plan.)

 Our job at CB Health Insurance is to help you pick a plan that will suit your needs and budget!
-You can buy a drug card for as low as around $14/month and as high as $130/month, depending on your medication list; a Medicare supplement premium is based on the plan you purchase but also your age, zip code, male/female, smoker/nonsmoker, and household discounts that may apply.
-An MAPD plan can run from $0 up to $140/month, but there are a number of good plans well under $100 that include the drug card.
+You can buy a drug card for as low as $8/month and as high as $110/month, depending on your medication list; a Medicare supplement premium is based on the plan you purchase but also your age, zip code, male/female, smoker/nonsmoker, and household discounts that may apply.
+Our office provides quotes with the top 5 A-rated companies with the Lowest Rates.
+An MAPD plan can run from $0 up to $170/month, but most plans are well under $100, many from $0-40/month and include a drug card.
 This is a great option for people on a budget or trying to keep their medical premiums low.
 You will want to be sure to check the network of providers for these plans.
 Again,our office and staff can help you will all of this.

-To learn more about the BEST time to enroll, the difference between Med Supp plans and how a Medicare Advantage plans work, check out my YouTube Channel:
+To learn more information about your options including the difference between Med Supp plans and how a Medicare Advantage plans work, check out my YouTube Channel: